Mondonno/iLyrics/README.md

 - Add `Windows` and `Linux` to supported systems.
 - Create tiny Electron app, wich will be accesible on the desktop.
 - Documentate `Ilyrics` and `ilyrics-core`
+- Create websocket communication bettween server and website instead of loop